thaxist/thaxist.github.io/_posts/2014/2014-02-05-Information-Terms.md

 framework.
 My point here is that it's small solace for finding that illusive theory in the first place.

-Shannon himeself&mdash;the pioneer of information theory (Hurray!
+Shannon himself&mdash;the pioneer of information theory (Hurray!
 Boo!)&mdash;bluntly dismissed any mystery when formalizing the theory, saying in effect that we should ignore what happens with the sender and receiver, and how it gets translated into meaning and so on.
 This is the "hard problem" of